gaia-app/gaia/README.md

 We provide a simple `docker-compose.yml` to allow you to start gaia with a mongo database.

 Just run `docker-compose up -d`

+## healthcheck

+healthcheck is available at the `/admin/health` URI.